-The Measurement Mix-Up
+The Question of Measurement

-It seems to me that a lot of people struggle with defining measurable goals because they make the mistake of assuming that measuring and quantifying are the same thing.
+A lot of people struggle with defining measurable goals because they make the mistake of assuming that measuring and quantifying are the same thing.
 They’re not.

 Numbers are quantifiable, and therefore, they can be measured.

 Let’s understand this better by looking at some examples:

 “I’d like this chili to be more spicy.”

 Finally, let’s look at an example that goes from the office to the home front:

-A key part of Jefferson’s personal vision is to create focused family time—time when he is not multi-tasking with his growing business.
+A key part of Jeff’s personal vision is to create focused family time—time when he is not multi-tasking with his growing business.
 So, he schedules a couple of windows in each week day when he will leave electronics on his desk, close the doors of his home office, and engage in pure family stuff.

 Before closing up shop each day, he takes a moment to consider whether or not he followed through on this goal.
 When he does this, he knows almost instantly if he’s blown off his family in favor of work (or faulted in the reverse).

-Jefferson doesn’t need to get out a calculator in order to get to an answer—no more than he needs a spreadsheet to track his time fishing with his son or watching his soccer games.
+Jeff doesn’t need to get out a calculator in order to get to an answer—no more than he needs a spreadsheet to track his time fishing with his son or watching his soccer games.
 At the end of the day—or of each week, if he prefers—he can measure it without numbers.

 Once you free yourself from the false measure = quantify paradigm, you’ll probably find that you’re better at measuring than you think you are.
-Now on to hitting those targets!